-POLICY AREA(S) WHAT WE HEARD PLAN RESPONSE Arts and culture Need for affordable Policies to support artist social housing and shared work space and cultural production spaces for low-income artists, and housing for artists support integration of cultural spaces into rental or C C social housing policy.
-Transportation Increase number of Introduction of a comprehensive network of greenways, • greenways to be delivered over the course of the 30-year plan.
-Transportation Need for additional Demand for parking is high in some areas, such as parking around Vancouver General Hospital, but overall the supply of parking spaces in the Broadway area is higher than demand.
+POLICY AREA(S) WHAT WE HEARD PLAN RESPONSE Arts and culture Need for affordable Policies to support artist social housing and shared work space and cultural production spaces for low-income artists, and housing for artists support integration of cultural spaces into rental or social housing policy.
+Transportation Increase number of Introduction of a comprehensive network of greenways, greenways to be delivered over the course of the 30-year plan.
+Transportation Need for additional parking Demand for parking is high in some areas, such as around Vancouver General Hospital, but overall the supply of parking spaces in the Broadway area is higher than demand.
 Parking survey data shows that on average only 60% of publicly-accessible off-street parking spaces are occupied.
 The new subway will further reduce the need for parking.
 Consistent with Transportation 2040 and the Climate Emergency Action Plan, the Broadway Plan seeks to reduce off-street parking and to efficiently manage parking to support the needs of people with mobility challenges and those of local businesses.
-Transportation Need for street Enhanced streets and connections throughout the Plan network area, including Broadway as a Great Street and enhancements greenways to make it easy to get around by walking, rolling or cycling in a lively and diverse public realm.
-Transportation Concerns about Broadway and other streets in the Plan area will see accessibility for improved pedestrian facilities such as wider, seniors and persons continuous sidewalks, curb ramps, new pedestrian with disabilities signals, and reduced crossing distances at intersections, so that people of all ages and abilities are Transportation Desire for bike lanes able to get around more easily.
-Bike lanes were considered on Broadway.
-However, Tansportation on Broadway during Phase 1 public engagement indicated that on Broadway improving accessibility and the walking experience was the highest priority for Broadway.
+Transportation Need for street Enhanced streets and connections throughout the Plan network area, including Broadway as a Great Street and enhancements greenways to make it easy to get around by walking, Transportation Concerns about rolling or cycling in a lively and diverse public realm.
+Transportation accessibility for Broadway and other streets in the Plan area will see improved pedestrian facilities such as wider, seniors and persons continuous sidewalks, curb ramps, new pedestrian with disabilities signals, and reduced crossing distances at intersections, so that people of all ages and abilities are able to get around more easily.
+Transportation Desire for bike lanes on Broadway Bike lanes were considered on Broadway.
+However, during Phase 1 public engagement indicated that improving accessibility and the walking experience was the highest priority for Broadway.
 Although Broadway would not include dedicated bike lanes, enhancements to other east-west streets that are in close proximity to Broadway are proposed e.g. 10th Ave and 7th Ave.
-North-south bike connections will also be provided as close as possible to destinations and subway stations.
-Transportation Broadway lacks Convert major sections of Broadway to a 'Great Street' character/identity with wider sidewalks, public spaces, weather and should be protection, street trees/greening, more patios and improved with more cafés, etc. space for pedestrians and an improved public realm.
+North-south bike connections will also be provided as close as possible to The second state destinations and subway stations.
+Transportation Broadway lacks character/identity and should be improved with more space for pedestrians and an improved public realm.
+Convert major sections of Broadway to a 'Great Street' with wider sidewalks, public spaces, weather protection, street trees/greening, more patios and cafés, etc.